adempiere/proxy-adempiere-api/README.md

 - Docker and Docker Compose

-The following are already included in the `storefront-api` Docker image, but required if you do not use containerization:
+The following are already included in the `proxy-adempiere-api` Docker image, but required if you do not use containerization:
 - Node.js 10.x or higher
 - Yarn